torokernel/torokernel/examples/StaticWebServer/README.md

 # Static Web Server Example

 This is a very simple web server that answers every request with the content of **index.html**.
 The content of this file is statically loaded in memory.
-This example shows the use of the filesysten together with the networking stack.
-To try this example, you need to firs create a bridge and tells qemu to use it.
+This example shows the use of the filesystem together with the networking stack.
+To try this example, you need to first create a bridge and tells Qemu to use it.
 To do this, edit **/etc/qemu-ifup** and modify the line switch by **switch=toro-bridge**.
 Go to **examples** directory and run:

 `virsh net-create toro-kvm-network.xml`